denisborisov/explorations/languages/sql/README.md

 # SQL

-## Examples provided for DB2 for i, MySQL and PostgreSQL databases.
+## Examples are provided for DB2 for i, MySQL and PostgreSQL databases.